gegenokitaro/gegenokitaro.github.com/_posts/2014-05-12-today-s-screenshot.md

 <p align="center"><img style="float: center" src=/img/today1.png /></p>

 <br>
-And below is the code for my xmona.
+And below is the code for my xmonad.
 Or you can download it [here](/assets/ge.xmonad.rar) for complete packages including some home made icons and scripts.
 Tell me if you have any difficulties implementing my config.<br>
 <br>

 	import XMonad